-I’ll do the same thing I’ve done before, keep having a blast shooting outside.
+I’ll do the same thing I always do in the winter, keep having a blast shooting outside.

 Here are a few tips and tricks I use for winter photography to keep my clients warm and their winter portraits sessions awesome:

-Pick a back up day.
 Sometimes we have to move sessions around in the winter for temperature and snow, just like when it rains in the summer.
-Weather happens, and it’s okay, so it’s not something I stress about, I just plan for it.
-I use a lot of the NWS forecast tools to pick days that have the lowest probability of winter weather hazards.
+Weather happens, and it’s okay!
+It’s worth it for beautiful portraits.
+It’s not something I stress about, I just plan for it.
+I use a lot of the National Weather Service forecast tools to pick days that have the lowest probability of winter weather hazards.

-Schedule not as far in advance.
-I tend to schedule sessions more last minute once it starts to snow.
+I tend to schedule winter time sessions more last minute, so we can see the weather forecast when we schedule.
+If we know the next week will be cold and snowy, we can book farther out.
+Usually a snowy week is followed by a break to nicer weather.
 In the summer I am booking 3-4 weeks out, in the winter because I do have less weddings and portraits I will often just book a week or two out so we have a good idea of what our weather will be.